yuhsiang237/yuhsiang237/README.md

 Hi, I'm Yu Hsiang.
-I like camping, anime, culture of Japan.
+I like camping, anime and culture of Japan.

-Btw, my job is the software engineer.
+Finding a specific goal is more important than the skills you have 'cause the skills will be upgrade, and ones will be replaced by new ones.
+I just focus on what I want, and enjoy my life. 人生は一度きりです

+The skills I have encountered:
-Skills: C#, Javascript ES6, Vue3
-Ever used: JAVA, Typescript, C++, python3
+C#, Javascript ES6, JAVA, Typescript, C++, python3 and Vue3

 Languages: English and Chinese (Traditional)
 LeetCode: [Link](https://leetcode.com/yuhsiang237/)